If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 Scholarships, grants and loans administered by the Financial Aid & Scholarships Office are first applied directly to your student account to pay for tuition, fees, university-operated housing, and other university charges.

 Students whose financial aid exceeds the charges on their student account will receive the remaining credit balance (referred to as a "refund") to pay other educationally-related expenses in accordance with the Bursar's Office refund process.
-Please read the Financial Aid Usage Authorization accordion below.
+Please read the Authorization of Financial Aid Funds section below.

 Students are strongly encouraged to sign up for Direct Deposit well in advance of any credit balance refund and may do so online via the ‘Finances’ section on the UCDAccess portal.
 Use the Bursar's instructions to sign up.